FFY-HIT/GraphDNS/src/README.md

 ## Outputs

-Depending on the enabled rules, LogicDNS may generate:
+Depending on the enabled rules, GraphDNS may generate:

 * error reports
 * intermediate fact files